SACAS went Global

 A corporate code of ethics has been established, defining consistent corporate values and principles in all SACAS Ireland certifications worldwide.

-- the objectives of the audit;
+- The objectives of the audit;

-- the sampling used in the audit process;
+- The sampling used in the audit process.

-- real and perceived impartiality;
+- Real and perceived impartiality;

-- legal, regulatory, and liability issues;
+- Legal, regulatory, and liability issues;

-- the client organization being audited and its operating environment;
+- The client organization being audited and its operating environment;

-- impact of the audit on the client and its activities;
+- Impact of the audit on the client and its activities;

-- health and safety of the audit teams;
+- Health and safety of the audit teams;

-- perception of interested parties;
+- Perception of interested parties;

-- misleading statements by the certified client;
+- Misleading statements by the certified client;

-- use of marks.
+- Use of marks.

 Impartiality Policy

-SACAS Ireland carries out management system certification activities and will manage conflicts of interest and always ensure the objectivity of our management system certification activities in all seven system certifications based on the international standards of ISO 9001:2015, ISO 13485:2016, ISO 14001:2015, ISO 22000:2018, ISO/IEC 27001:2022, ISO 39001:2012 and ISO 45001:2018.
+SACAS Ireland is carrying out management system certification activities and will manage conflicts of interest, ensuring the objectivity of our management system certification activities in all nine system certifications based on the international standards of ISO 9001:2015.

 “NOTE” A relationship that threatens the impartiality of SACAS Ireland can be based on ownership, governance, management, personnel, shared resources, finances, contracts, marketing, and payment of a sales commission or other inducement for the referral of new clients, etc.

-When a relationship poses an unacceptable threat to impartiality (such as a wholly-owned subsidiary of SACAS Ireland requesting certification from its parent), then certification shall not be provided.
+When a relationship poses an unacceptable threat to impartiality (such as a wholly owned subsidiary of SACAS Ireland requesting certification from its parent), then certification shall not be provided.

 Quality Policy

-SACAS Ireland is an INAB-accredited third-party certification body based on ISO/IEC 17021-1:2015 and INAB and IAF mandatory requirements.
-It provides accredited certification through the ISO 9001:2015 management system certification.
-It seeks accreditation based on ISO 13485:2016, ISO 14001:2015, ISO 22000:2018, ISO/IEC 27001:2022, ISO 39001:2012, and ISO 45001:2018, as well as process, product, and service accreditation with INAB.
+SACAS Ireland is an affiliate of SACAS South Africa, which is an unaccredited certification body rendering third-party certification based on ISO/IEC 17021-1:2015, ISO/IEC 17021-3:2017, which has withdrawn its accreditation voluntarily from INAB; however, it will request reinstatement shortly and will continue its commitment to conform to INAB and IAF mandatory requirements.
+SACAS Ireland provides certification in accordance with ISO 9001:2015, management systems certification, and seeks process, product, and services accreditation with INAB.
 SACAS Ireland is responsible for all decisions relating to the granting, maintaining, extending, reducing, suspending, and withdrawing of certification of SACAS Ireland customers.

-We commit to ensuring compliance of our certification processes with international and national standards ISO/IEC 17021-1:2015, INAB requirements, IAF MD 1 to MD 29, and ISO 9001:2015.
-A program has been established ensuring compliance with ISO/IEC 17021-1:2015 requirements.
+We commit to ensuring compliance of our certification processes with the requirements of international and national standards ISO/IEC 17021-1:2015, ISO/IEC 17021-3:2017 INAB requirements, IAF MD 1 to MD 29, and ISO 9001:2015.
+A programme has been established ensuring compliance with ISO/IEC 17021-1:2015 requirements.

 Our certification processes will be subjected to continual review and improvements made to increase the effectiveness of the management system defined in the quality manual.